Cronx, CR0 1LD

 It's quite small inside, and there's minimal seating.
 The bar is at the back, filling the full width of the container.
 To one side are four small tables with banquette seating and stools made from beer barrels, while along the other side is a drinking shelf flanked by seven high stools.
 Two posts with more drinking shelves are in the middle to stand around.
 The look is very industrial, and there are lots of power sockets with USB outlets as well as normal plug sockets photo.
 The use of old dispense units and lamps is quite interesting.

-bob visited on a Wednesday evening in August 2017.
-When I arrived at 6pm there were about 15 people in and nowhere to sit, so I stood in the middle at a shelf.
+On a Wednesday evening in August 2017, when bob arrived at 6pm there were about 15 people in and nowhere to sit, so I stood in the middle at a shelf.
 There were five ales and one cider on handpump: Cronx Standard (£3.50/pint), Cronx Kotchin, Cronx Entire, Redemption Trinity, Burning Sky Plateau, and Wild Farmhouse cider.
 Nine of their ten keg lines were on too.

 They don't do any food, just snacks like wasabi peas (£1.50 as of Aug 2017), chilli rice crackers, and peanuts.
 However, the beer can be taken into the main part of Boxpark, and apparently food from Boxpark can be brought into here as well.